-10 quirky things you might not know about U of T
+10 strange and unusual things you might not know about the University of Toronto

 Founded in 1827 as King's College, the University of Toronto is far and away the city's most important academic institution.
 It's also an indelible part of the city's cultural identity.
-Given its lengthy history, there are loads of fascinating facts and quirky secrets to shed light on after all these years.
+Given its lengthy history, there are loads of fascinating facts and secrets to shed light on after all these years.

-Here are 10 quirky things you probably don't know about U of T.
+Here are some things you probably don't know about U of T.

-1. If you know where to look, you might find William Lyon Mackenzie's name etched into the exterior wall of the west wing at University College.
+1. If you know where to look, you might find William Lyon Mackenzie King's name etched into the exterior wall of the west wing at University College.

 2. The building that houses Trinity College on Hoskin Avenue is a stone replica of an earlier structure, now demolished, that was located in current day Trinity-Bellwoods Park.
 You can still see the college's front gates on Queen Street.